-Specify the procedures to successfully identify individuals until the backup system is up and running, such as by recording temporary ID numbers and names on the handwritten dosimeter lending list.
-For the case that contact is lost with any individual workers, specify in advance the investigation methods including checking the original records, checking for overlap of similar names, having them confirmed by other primary contractor groups, asking the employers' office on the site to investigate, making use of professional investigation agencies, and making those individuals' names known in public places.
+- · Specify the procedures to successfully identify individuals until the backup system is up and running, such as by recording temporary ID numbers and names on the handwritten dosimeter lending list. - · For the case that contact is lost with any individual workers, specify in advance the investigation methods including checking the original records, checking for overlap of similar

-• Provide support when the nuclear facility develops survey methods, as appropriate.
+· Provide support when the nuclear facility develops survey methods, as appropriate.